IDMNYU/DM-UY-3193/08_feb26_day8/README.md

 ### Homework

 * Make your Twitterbot do something cool!
 Push the source code to Github with a helpful README.
-Make sure to include a [.gitignore](https://github.com/github/gitignore) that will [ignore your config](https://help.github.com/en/articles/ignoring-files#create-a-local-gitignore) and node packages
+Come to class Thursday with the code ready!

 * Find at least one example of an interesting bot that you find inspiring.
 It could be on Twitter, but bots also exist on Facebook Messenger, Slack, Google Hangouts, etc.